Gibbs3699/iOS13-template/README.md

 # iOS13-template

-Template for iOS 13 including
+Create Template for iOS13 mobile application, this source code including :

-- card component
+- Daynanic New View